reportportal/service-metrics-gatherer/README.md

 **ES_HOST** - Elasticsearch host (can be either like this "http://elasticsearch:9200", or with login and password delimited by : and separated from the host name by @)

+**ES_USER** - Elasticsearch host login, set up here the username for elasticsearch, if you choose setup username here, in the **ES_HOST** you should leave only url without login and password

+**ES_PASSWORD** - Elasticsearch host password, set up here the password for elasticsearch, if you choose setup the password here, in the **ES_HOST** you should leave only url without login and password

 **LOGGING_LEVEL** - logging level for the whole module, can be DEBUG, INFO, ERROR

 **GRAFANA_HOST** - an url to the Grafana instance